-Give command In this guide we assume the command file has a filename extension .as.
-ASRemI files the .as also recognises the filename extension .asc as an ASRemI command file.
+In this guide we assume the command file has a filename extension .as.
+ASReml also recognises the filename extension .asc as an ASReml command file.
 When these are used, the extension (.as or .asc) may be omitted from basename.as in the command line if there is no file in the working directory with the name basename.
 The options and arguments that can be supplied on the command line to modify a job at run time are described in Chapter 11.